numocash/strat-maker/README.md

 ### Strikes (Aggregate Liquidity)

-In order to allow for maximum simplicity and expressiveness, Dry Powder is an aggregate of up to 2^24 constant sum automated market makers.
+In order to allow for maximum simplicity and expressiveness, Dry Powder is an aggregate of up to 2^24 or 16,777,216 constant sum automated market makers.
 Each individual market is designated by its **strike** which is directly mapped to a price according to the formula `Price = (1.0001)^strike`, such that each strike is 1 bip away from adjacent strikes.
 This design is very similar to Uniswap's concentrated liquidity except that liquidity is assigned directly to a fixed price, because of the constant sum invariant.
 Dry Powder manages swap routing so that all trades swap through the best available price.

 ### Spreads